Transverse Surgery on Knots in Contact 3-Manifolds: Contact and Transverse Surgery

 \subsection{Transverse Surgery}

-Given a contact manifold $\Mxi$ and a knot $T$ in $M$, $T$ is {\it transverse} if its oriented tangent vector is always positively transverse to $\xi$.
+Given a contact manifold $\Mxi$ and a knot $T$ in $M$, $T$ is \textit{transverse} if its oriented tangent vector is always positively transverse to $\xi$ (note that we require an orientation on $T$ for this to make sense).
 Work of Gay \cite{Gay:transverse} and Baldwin and Etnyre \cite{BE:transverse} provide a natural set-up for transverse surgery, building off of classic constructions of Lutz \cite{Lutz:s3,Lutz:circlebundles} and Martinet \cite{Martinet}.
-Transverse surgery comes in two flavours: {\it admissible} (``removing twisting'' near the knot) and {\it inadmissible} (``adding twisting'' near the knot).
+Transverse surgery comes in two flavours: \textit{admissible} (``removing twisting'' near the knot) and \textit{inadmissible} (``adding twisting'' near the knot).
 This description of transverse surgery follows Baldwin and Etnyre \cite{BE:transverse}.